chevere/docs/components/VarStorable.md

 # VarStorable

-The [VarStorable](../reference/Chevere/Components/VarStorable/VarStorable.md) component is in charge of handling a storable variable.
+The [VarStorable](../reference/Chevere/Components/VarStorable/VarStorable.md) component is in charge of handling a variable that can be stored (state).

 ## Storable variables

 A storable variable for Chevere is any PHP variable that can be stored as a string representation.
-All variable types can be stored, except type `resource`.
+All variable types can be stored in PHP with the exception of type `resource`.

 ## Creating VarStorable